 In practice, statistical ports may include several places suitable for shipping.
 Processing of data records supplied under the Directive is required to aggregate information coded to all UN/LOCODEs under the control of each port authority.
-There may also be several statistical ports (i.e. port authorities) within a geographical area (e.g. a river estuary) that may be considered for operational statistical purposes as a single geographical entity (e.g. Plymouth U.K.).
+There may also be several statistical ports (i.e. port authorities) within a geographical area (e.g. a river estuary) that may be considered for operational statistical purposes as a single geographical entity (e.g. Amsterdam, composed of Beverwijk, IJmuiden and Velsen).